johnreybacal/feed-bok-bok-bok-bok/README.md

 # feed-bok(-bok-bok-bok)

-A simple web app for submitting feedbacks that also includes an admin page for monitoring feedbacks
+A simple web app

+- for submitting feedbacks
+- and an admin page for monitoring feedbacks

 ## Architecture